Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Abstract

 \section{Abstract}

-We propose a Gaussian Process (GP)-based policy iteration framework for addressing both forward and inverse problems in Hamilton--Jacobi--Bellman (HJB) equations and mean field games (MFGs).
-Policy iteration is formulated as an alternating procedure between solving the value function under a fixed control policy and updating the policy based on the resulting value function.
-By exploiting the linear structure of GPs for function approximation, each policy evaluation step admits an explicit closed-form solution, eliminating the need for numerical optimization.
-To improve convergence, we incorporate the additive Schwarz acceleration as a preconditioning step following each policy update.
-Numerical experiments demonstrate the effectiveness of Schwarz acceleration in improving computational efficiency.
+In this paper, we propose a Gaussian Process (GP)-based policy iteration framework for addressing both forward and inverse problems in Hamilton--Jacobi--Bellman (HJB) equations and mean field games (MFGs).
+Policy iteration is formulated as an alternating procedure between evaluating the value function under a fixed control policy and improving the policy.
+In our approach, we model the unknown fields using GPs within \mathfix{a policy-iteration} framework that converts the nonlinear system into a sequence of linear PDE subproblems.
+Then, leveraging the linear structure, the updates for the value function and, in the MFG setting, the population density admit \mathfix{explicit representer formulas} under linear PDE collocation constraints.
+The policy is subsequently updated pointwise via a Legendre transform step, which involves a low-dimensional maximization over the control variable. \mathfix{This maximization is explicit for standard quadratic costs.
+For smooth, strictly convex costs, this pointwise maximization is solved through its first-order optimality condition, whereas in constrained or non-smooth cases, it becomes a low-dimensional constrained maximization problem.} To improve convergence, we incorporate the additive Schwarz acceleration as a preconditioning step following each policy update.
+Numerical experiments demonstrate the effectiveness of the Schwarz acceleration in improving computational efficiency.